ef-gy/topologic/README.md

 ## LICENCE ###################################################################

-The F/OSS part of Topologic is distributed under an MIT/X style licence.
+Topologic is distributed under an MIT/X style licence.
 For all practical intents and purposes that means that you can do pretty much whatever you want with the code, except claim that you wrote it yourself, as long as you point out somewhere in your documentation that you used Topologic.

 See the file COPYING in the repository for the exact licence terms.